uma-oo/NowTalks/README.md

 # Real-Time Forum Application

 ## Overview
-This project is a single-page web application for a real-time forum built with Go, SQLite, JavaScript, HTML, and CSS.
+This project is a single-page web application for a real-time forum built with Go, SQLite, Ja vaScript, HTML, and CSS.
 It supports user registration/login, post creation, commenting, and private messaging with real-time updates via WebSockets.
 The application ensures secure authentication, efficient data handling, and a responsive user interface without using frontend frameworks.

 ## Features
 - **Registration and Login**: